-Last week we graduated up to a 3000 watt inverter from a 1500 watt after we learned that one single appliance can use up to and beyond 1800 running watts (the amount of watts being pulled at any given moment) per hour and that some appliances can temporarily exceed that or “spike” at certain moments.
-The inverter doesn’t like it when it’s overloaded and it will turn itself off.
+Last week we replaced the 1500 watt inverter with a 3000 watt size after we learned that we were using beyond 1800 running watts (the amount of watts being pulled at any given moment) per hour and that some appliances can temporarily exceed that or “spike” at certain times like when they kick on.
+Such spikes will cause the inverter to shut down.

-I’m really excited to get all of this up and running though.
-True independence is right around the corner and I believe we’re on the homestretch.
+Despite the challenges, I’m really excited to get all of this up and running.
+Independence is right around the corner and I believe we’re on the homestretch.